Unveiling the secrets of the archipelago

 Lodging options

-Tucked away in the forest, these sustainable lodges minimize environmental impact.
-Guests enjoy tranquility and proximity to nature trails and endemic wildlife.
+These eco-friendly lodges minimize environmental impact.
+Guests enjoy tranquility near private nature trails and can book endemic wildlife spotting tours.

-Renovated flats in the old quarter place visitors in the heart of the action.
-Walking distance to markets and cafes defines this urban experience.
+Renovated flats in the charming old quarter place visitors in the heart of the action, with local markets and artisan cafes nearby.